Slick9000/reminisce/README.md

 ## extra notes
 - clean text. no @everyone pings between servers
 - message edits are mirrored! fix your spelling errors across all guilds
+- i will not add message deletion. it's not too difficult to do, just unnecessary api calls that will probably ratelimit this even more
 - reminisce does not mirror bots. this is a security measure, as well as a spam measure
 - reminisce has attachment and embed support!
 - there is the possibility of ratelimits and thus messages being delayed if many are sent at once. there's really no workaround for this, just the nature of sending several messages through one pipeline. however, i have done all that i can to prevent this from happening